Surviving Disney Cruise Embarkation Day (What You Need to Know)

 Key to the World Cards

-Even though the cruise terminal may be jammed packed with people, Disney moves you through the lines quickly.
+Even though the cruise terminal may have long lines of people, the Disney crew members moves you through the lines quickly.

 They will have multiple (like 25) check-in counters available.
 The whole process for security and check in should only take about 15 minutes.